awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Node properties<a name="nodeProperties"></a>

 `nodeProperties`
 When you register a multi\-node parallel job definition, you must specify a list of node properties\.
 These node properties should define the number of nodes to use in your job, the main node index, and the different node ranges to use\.
 If the job runs on Fargate resources, then you can't specify `nodeProperties`\.
 Rather, you should use `containerProperties` instead\.
 The following node properties are allowed in a job definition\.
-For more information, see [Multi\-node Parallel Jobs](multi-node-parallel-jobs.md)\.
+For more information, see [Multi\-node parallel jobs](multi-node-parallel-jobs.md)\.
 Type: [NodeProperties](https://docs.aws.amazon.com/batch/latest/APIReference/API_NodeProperties.html) object
 Required: No
 `mainNode`